dcanales95/Finite-Element-Method-and-Applications-in-Electrical-Engineering/README.md

 Since $(L\left[N_{i}\right], N_{j}) _ {T} =0$ unless both $N_{i}$ and $N_{j}$ belong to the same element $T$, the calculations of (18) and (19) can be limited to the nodes of the element $T$, so that $i, j=1, \ldots, N_{V}$, where $N_{V}$ is the number of vertices of the element.
 Therefore, for each element $T \in T_{h}(\Omega)$, a $N_{V} \times N_{V}$ matrix is obtained, which is called element stiffness or nucleus matrix.
 Thus, the general system matrix, A, can be computed by first computing the nucleus matrices for each $T \in T_{h}(\Omega)$ and then summing the contributions from each element according to (18).
 The right-hand side vector, $\mathbf{b}$, is computed similarly.

 Therefore, the main advantage of this assembly process is that it greatly simplifies the computation of the system matrix and right-hand side vector, since (9) and (10) can be easily calculated for each element of the domain discretization.

+### Solution of the system of equations
+Once the matrix equations of global stiffness matrix $\mathbf{A}$ and the load vector $\mathbf{b}$ have been established, the equations are passed onto a FEM solver.
+Generally speaking, these solvers are numerical methods divided into two types: direct and iterative solvers [https://www.simscale.com/blog/how-to-choose-solvers-for-fem/].
+Direct solvers perform a unique sequence of operations on the coefficients of the system.
+Common direct solvers include Gaussian elimination, lower–upper (LU) decomposition, Colesky, and QR decomposition.
+In addition to the degrees of freedom of the problem, the size, sparsity, structure, and distribution of the matrix have an impact on the direct solvers' solution.

+On the other hand, iterative solvers begin with an inital guess for the solution and refine it through a series of iterations, converging towards the solution.
+In addition, iterative solvers use a procedure called “preconditioning”.
+In simple terms, the condition number of a matrix can be expressed as the ratio of the absolute value of biggest to smallest number in the matrix.
+As the condition number increases, the equation system becomes less stable, thus highly likely to magnify approximation errors.
+Common iterative solvers include Conjugate Gradient Method and its variants, Generalized Minimial Residual Methods, and Chebyshev iteration.
+In addition to the condition number, the convergence of the iterative method has an impact on the iterative solvers' solutions [https://academic.oup.com/ptp/article/10/6/653/1831185].
+While beyond the scope of this article, there are many properties of the problem and its system of equations that determine the condition number and convergence of the iterative solver.

 ## References